Ashington Piggeries Ltd v Christopher Hill Ltd: Judgment

 The House of Lords dismissed the section 13 concerns because the DMNA was a defect in the herring meal, and not a different ingredient.
 The problem, they found, was in the quality or condition of the ingredient, and not in its correct identification.
 The House of Lords also considered section 14(1), by which a buyer relying on the judgment or skill of a seller to provide goods for a particular purpose enters into an implicit contract that the goods are suitable for the purpose.
-In this case, the House affirmed that Ashington Piggeries was relying on its own expertise in determining what ingredients were appropriate, but relying on Christopher Hill to obtain suitable quality ingredients to complete the recipe.
+In this case, the House affirmed that Ashington Piggeries was relying on its expertise in determining what ingredients were appropriate, but relying on Christopher Hill to obtain suitable quality ingredients to complete the recipe.
 Since the potential toxicity of DMNA to all animals was known and since partial reliance on a seller’s skill and judgment qualified under 14(1), the defendant—who knew the purpose of the meal in animal feed—was responsible to provide quality ingredients that were not toxic to animals.

 In regards to the defendants' suit against Norsildmel, the Court of Appeal had found that the words "fair average quality of the season" were not part of the identification of the ingredient but instead a warranty as to quality.
-They found, too, that Norsildmel had not been retained with reliance on their judgment or skill in assessing meal for feed purposes.
-While Christopher Hill, Inc., would have been within its rights to reject the faulty goods, they were not able to recover compensation because the accepted goods provided to be defective.
-The House of Lords affirmed the former, but agreed with the trial court that Norsildmel had knowledge of the purpose of the meal and should have had knowledge of the potential toxicity of it for that purpose.
-While neither Christopher Hill or Norsildmel were primarily in the business of feeding mink, the potential toxicity of the substance to animals in general was already known.
-Whether the agencies had dealt in Norwegian herring meal for the purpose of feeding mink in the past was immaterial.
+They found, too, that Norsildmel had not been retained with reliance on their judgment or skill in assessing meals for feed purposes.
+While Christopher Hill, Inc., would have been within its rights to reject the faulty goods, they were not able to recover compensation because the accepted goods provided were defective.
+The House of Lords affirmed the former but agreed with the trial court that Norsildmel had knowledge of the purpose of the meal and should have had knowledge of the potential toxicity of it for that purpose.
+While neither Christopher Hill nor Norsildmel were primarily in the business of feeding mink, the potential toxicity of the substance to animals in general was already known.
+Whether the agencies had dealt in Norwegian herring meals for the purpose of feeding mink in the past was immaterial.